Smart City Ecosystems: How Rogers is teaming with partners to build the communities of tomorrow

-Rogers for Business VP Tess Van Thielen explains how Rogers is working with municipalities and innovative companies to support the technology-powered cities of the future
+Rogers Business VP Tess Van Thielen explains how Rogers is working with municipalities and innovative companies to support the technology-powered cities of the future

 Telecommunications companies like Rogers have both an opportunity and a responsibility to contribute to the success of emerging smart cities as they grow and evolve.
 Collaborations with governments and industry partners is a key part of the process.

-That was the message Tess Van Thielen, Rogers for Business Vice President of Advanced Services, delivered to a global audience of thought leaders and problem solvers at DCD San Francisco, a series of streamed talks that ran in late September.
+That was the message Tess Van Thielen, Rogers Business Vice President of Advanced Services, delivered to a global audience of thought leaders and problem solvers at DCD San Francisco, a series of streamed talks that ran in late September.

 "We, as an industry, have the opportunity to improve lives and communities," explained Van Thielen while discussing recent innovations crucial to smart city growth, such as 5G networks, the growth of remote sensor technologies, extensions to device battery life, and artificial intelligence and machine learning.